Tire’s Time: Bridgestone Corporation Factory Study Tour

 Lecturer: My adviser professor of course, Professor Toshihiro Akaike (he is humble and patient ^^)

 Until now, I do not know exactly about what is my research project, probably about artificial extracellular matrix.
-Now I am still in training how to maintain EB3 embryonic stem cell culture.

 2. Topics on Japan I (2 credits)